InteractionDesignFoundation/handbook/library/back-end/literature.md

 >
 > -Robert C. Martin (from Clean Code)

-We have, again and again, experienced that it's not enough to be a good developer — let alone be a developer.
+We have, again and again, experienced that it’s not enough to be a good developer — let alone be a developer.
 We also have experienced in our team that once a developer has studied the correct content, the code quality and the collective peace of mind have multiplied.
-That's why we have curated a great deal of material for ourselves to become better.
+That’s why we have curated a great deal of material for ourselves to become better.

 In IxDF, it is essential for developers to study the content in our library.
 This list is not here for a developer to ignore.
 An IxDF developer should have read the whole library — **at the least**.